seznam/richtext-processor/README.md

 lenient as for what kind of input it tolerates (as recommended by the specification itself), but also supports a more strict behavior.

+### Additional features

+- The processor supports the UTF8 encoding, and uses UTF8 internally and in its output.
+The default input encoding can be set to either US-ASCII or UTF8.
+  Sections marked by the `ISO-8859-X` and `US-ASCII` commands are fully supported, including arbitrary nesting, and will have their contents converted to UTF8 during tokenization.

+  While the RFC states that 'As of the publication of this document, the legitimate values for "X" [in "ISO-8859-X"] are the digits 1 through 9.', all ISO-8859 parts are supported, that is including 10, 11, 13, 14, 15 and 16 (The work in making ISO-8859-12 for Devanagari was officially abandoned in 1997).
+- The processor is extensible through custom command processing interpreters, enabling easier implementation of extensions to the standard set of text/richtext commands.

 ### Supported (optional) extensions to text/richtext syntax

 - Command names may be of any length and contain any characters except for `<`